omise/omise-android/README.md

     </style>
 ```

-And if you choose to customize the item text sizes for the lists in `Payment creator activity`, you
+And if you choose to customize the item text sizes for the lists in `PaymentCreatorActivity`, you
 can do so by overriding the following style.

 ```xml